Unified Payments Interface: Bhutan

-On 13 July 2021, UPI made available to Bhutan through Royal Monetary Authority of Bhutan.
+On 13 July 2021, UPI was made available to Bhutan through Royal Monetary Authority of Bhutan.

 Bhutan became the first country to accept UPI transactions through the BHIM app.

 Malaysia

 In 2021, Malaysian company Merchantrade Asia partnered with NIPL to send remittance in India through UPI infrastructure.
+Following talks with Malaysian Prime Minister Anwar Ibrahim, Indian Prime Minister Narendra Modi declared on August 20, 2024, that his country intends to link its UPI with PayNet.